Planning a road trip in the states, roughly between May and September, and looking for some cool festivals/events to plan around.

 Bumbershoot is a great 3 day music and comedy festival held directly under the Space Needle in Seattle.
 The lineup ranges from small indie acts to some pretty big names.

-And, I am a sucker for good old fashioned Fairs... the California State Fair in Sacramento is always a good time with lots of entertainment and fried food on a stick.
-2 months ago
+And, I am a sucker for good old fashioned Fairs... the California State Fair in Sacramento is always a good time with lots of entertainment and fried food on a stick. over 2 years ago